 Is there someone to meet me and show me the house?
 How do I get there?
 All guests of the Casas in Balcones de Majagual benefit from a local English and Spanish speaking concierge for no additional charge.
 Our concierge will meet you in town, show you around, and then escort you to your Casa and orient you with the house and the community.
 Our concierge is also available prior to your arrival to help arrange shuttles and activities during you stay.

 How do I get from the airport to the Casa of my choice?
 Which airport do I fly too?
-We encourage you to fly to the Augusto C. Sandino International Airport for ease of arrival in Managua, Nicaragua.
-For those of you who speak Spanish and have experience crossing international borders Liberia, Costa Rica is also close, but what you save in the cost of the flight, you will spend getting to San Juan del Sur with departure taxes and taxis.
-We are unable to help people arriving from Costa Rica with transport to San Juan del Sur.
-For those arriving in Managua we have several options to get you to town from the airport ranging from private drivers to shuttles and will help meet your personal needs.
+We encourage you to fly to either the Augusto C. Sandino International Airport for ease of arrival in Managua, Nicaragua or Liberia, Costa Rica For either location we have several options to get you to town ranging from private drivers to shuttles and we will help to meet all your personal needs.

 Nicaragua is a poor country, but the people are honest, and it is exceptionally rare we hear of people feeling they were being taken advantage of.
 This said, we encourage you to exercise caution and discretion.
 Don’t walk between beaches at night.
 Don’t carry large amounts of money around with you unless necessary.
 Avoid driving on the Pan American at night due to the heavy truck traffic.
 Drugs are illegal in Nicaragua and penalties are harsh along with jail conditions.
 There are NO EXCEPTIONS or leniency given to foreigners caught selling or possessing illegal substances.
 We simply suggest you exercise the same common sense and caution you would anywhere in the world, including your home country.